reuk/wayverb/docs_source/waveguide.md

 homogeneous physical media, the velocity of wave propagation in the DWM depends on the direction of propagation, and also on the frequency of the wave component.
-This leads to errors in the frequency response of recorded signals, especially toward the upper limit of the output bandwidth.
+This leads to errors in the frequency response of recorded signals, especially towards the upper limit of the output bandwidth.
 The exact pattern of dispersion error is dependent upon the topology of the mesh (topology is explained in [Mesh Topology] subsection), and can be examined using *Von Neumann* analysis [@van_duyne_3d_1996].
 One solution to the dispersion problem